 In addition to his odd jobs and his farm, Walter managed to play three sports in high school.
 And quite proficiently it seems, as he was asked to play football at Presbyterian College in Clinton, where he met his future wife, Jean.
 While Walter loved football, it took some prodding from family and friends to persuade him that he should go to college.
 He leased his beloved cattle to a family friend, Dale Owens, for five years and while in college he worked a part-time job at the very farm his friend managed, conveniently allowing him to keep a close eye on his Angus herd.

-To that end, we have developed a new longevity trait selection index which allows us to identify animals that should have a higher probability of living longer.
+To that end, Black Grove has developed a new longevity trait selection index which allows us to identify animals that should have an increased probability of living longer.
 The result is less turnover of productive females (our factories), lower capital investment in replacement heifers, and therefore, higher profitability and improved return on investment.
 We believe longevity/functionality is one of the most important selection traits for any commercial or registered cow-calf operation.

 On our misc page, you will find an explanation of the Black Grove Longevity Trait Selection Index.
 All Black Grove females offered in our future sales will be ranked using a simple one to five star system derived from mathematical formulas which have been reviewed and validated by an actuary.

-In addition he also looks for cows that are low input, low maintenance, structurally sound, calve easily, have strong maternal instincts, easy fleshing (energy efficient) and docile.
+In addition he also looks for cows that are low input, and productive on food sources of only grass and hay, are low maintenance, structurally sound, calve easily, have strong maternal instincts, easy fleshing (energy efficient) and docile.
 Cattle with these characteristics have proven to perform well in our Southeastern environment which is dominated by hot, humid summers and fungus-infected fescue grazing in the winter.
 Walter said, "Our culling criteria is simple, we don't reproduce those cattle that don't work for us in our environment."

 Within the Black Grove herd, one can find some of the most well-known Angus cow families in existence.
-In addition, Walter has bred a number of promising young herd sires including most recently Black Grove Elation, an EXT son out of 3R1(707x4465), SLA BG Rito 707 (Rito 707 x 5ET3), Black Grove Time 519, a Leachman Right Time son out of 5119 (8103 x 4465) and Black Grove Traveler 289, a DHD Traveler 6807 son out of 814L, (GDAR Rainmaker 340 x 1905).
+In addition, Walter has bred a number of promising young herd sires.
 For more information go to our sires page.

-Since his return to the farm, Black Grove has had four production sales beginning in 2002.
-The 2004 and 2006 sales turned out to be the all-time record-breaking sales for South Carolina averaging over $5,000 per lot.
+Since his return to the ranch, Black Grove has had four production sales beginning in 2002.
 The 2006 sale featured the all-time record-selling female in South Carolina, Castle Hill Erica C035, the greatest full sister to Leachman Right Time.
 She sold for $60,000, one-half interest ($120,000 valuation) to Sauk Valley Angus in Illinois.
-The goodwill from 55 years breeding Angus cattle translated into cattle being sold into 15 states.
-The Black Grove herd is now recognized as one of the most unique low input and longevity programs in the country.
+The goodwill from 60 years breeding Angus cattle translated into cattle being sold into 15 states.
+The Black Grove herd is now recognized as one of the most unique low input / longevity programs in the country focusing on proven maternal traits.

 Currently Black Grove is partnered with Springlake Angus in Lynch, NE, the Legacy herd for RR Rito 707 genetics.
 Black Grove and Springlake are partnering on flushes, donors and an annual production sale at the Springlake Ranch.
-In addition, Black Grove now has a recip herd in NE.
 The cattle from these two historic herds are performing extremely well in both regions of the country.

 Walter sees the beef business as an exciting playing field with tremendous strides being made in the scientific research arenas.
 Feed conversion and longevity are subjects that Walter has a great deal of interest in and as a former banker, he is well aware that these are two of the largest cost components of producing beef.
 He hopes the American Angus Association will work with private researchers and universities to address these subjects taking into consideration the environmental differences in each region of the country.

-The Angus Association has the cattle industry's most sophisticated data base.
-But Walter believes there is a positive bias towards new generations of genetics in the Association's software, similar to that which existed in the dairy industry's software.
-He believes the Association's embracing DNA technology along with actual performance data is key long term to providing more accurate information and projections.
+The Angus Association has the cattle industry’s most sophisticated data base.
+But Walter believes there is a bias towards new generations of genetics in the Association’s software, similar to that which existed in the dairy industry’s software and a negative bias against older proven material genetics.
+This is validated by the Association twice discounting the EPD’s of the older proven cattle.
+He believes the Association’s embracing DNA technology equally with actual performance data is key long term to providing even more balanced information and projections.

-High input (terminal) cattle with the largest Milk EPD, IMF and $B numbers or the highest growth EPD's for weaning and yearling weights may be ideal for the feed lots and CAB but they are not the most profitable genetics for cow calf operations in every region in the country.
-The high input cattle are perfect for some geographic areas, but not all.
+Terminal Trait (High Input) cattle with the largest Milk and Marbling EPD’s and $B numbers or the highest growth EPD’s may be ideal for the feed lots and CAB.
+But they require high feed input and they are not the most profitable or functional genetics for cow calf operations.
+Both bulls and heifer calves out of terminal genetics should be sent to the feed lots.

-Walter would like the association to be more supportive of the various types of cattle we need in the different environments in which the membership operates.
-Value creation for our members is a function of one's return on investment in one's own environment.
+He would also like the Association to be more supportive of the various types of cattle we need in the different environments in which the membership operates.
+Value creation for our members is a function of one’s return on investment in one’s own environment.

-About ten years ago Walter's older son Dixon returned to the farm.
+About twelve years ago Walter’s older son Dixon returned to the farm.
 Today he serves as our manager and herdsman.
 He has been instrumental in improving many of our practices and intellectually pushing us to experiment and challenge or validate our theories.
 He also works closely with Clemson University on many aspects of our operation.
-In 2014 he was named to the Clemson University Bull Test Committee and in 2015 Dixon was elected to the SC Angus Association Board of Directors.
+In 2014 he was named to the Clemson University Bull Test Committee and currently serves as its chairman.
+In 2015 Dixon was elected to the SC Angus Association Board of Directors and in 2016 he was elected Vice President and Sale manager of the SC Angus Futurity and in 2018 he was elected President of the SC Angus Association.

 Over the past couple of decades Walter has been elected to represent his fellow SC Angus breeders as one of their delegates to the American Angus Association National Convention, an honor of which he is very proud.
 In recognition of all the contributions he has given the South Carolina Angus Association, the Angus breed and the community, the South Carolina Angus Association dedicated the 2015 South Carolina Angus Futurity to Walter.

-With Dixon managing the day-to-day operation you might find Walter devoting his time to some other worthy endeavors.
-He is Chairman of the Board at Boys Farm, Inc., Chairman of the SC Angus Association Hall of Fame committee and is involved with the Fellowship of Christian Athletes in SC.
-He previously served as President of the SC Angus Association, was a member of the executive committee of the board of directors of the SC Cattlemen's Association, served on the Board of Trustees at Presbyterian College, served as a Trustee for the South Carolina Independent Colleges and Universities, served on the Newberry Opera House Board of Directors, and coached numerous athletic teams over the years including American Legion baseball.
-He is a member of the First Presbyterian Church, and is a proud father of two sons, and a devoted husband to his wife, Jean.
+Walter sees the beef business as an exciting playing field full of challenges and opportunities.
+In his spare time he serves as Chairman of the Board at Boys Farm, Inc., and Chairman of the SC Angus Association Hall of Fame committee.
+He previuosly served as President of the SC Angius Association, was a member of the executive committee of the board of directors of the SC Cattlemens’s Association, served on the Board of Trustees at Presbyterian College, serves as a Trustee for the South Carolina Independent Colleges and Universities, served on the Newberry Opera House Board of Directors, and coached numerous athletic teams over the years including Post 24 American Legion baseball team.
+He is a member of the First Presbyterian Church, and is a proud father of two sons, their wives and two granddaughters, a grandson and a devouted husband to his wife Jean.